dojot/docs/source/internal-communication.rst

 and a few static information about them as well.
 Whenever a device is created, removed or just edited, it will publish a message through Kafka.
 It depends only on DataBroker and Kafka for reasons already explained in this document.

+All messages published by Device Manager to Kafka can be seen in `Device Manager messages`_.

 IoT agent
 ---------